1. And out over the ocean

 Knows what it is and is capable of

 Communicating it to the other.
-“Self Portrait in a Convex Mirror”
+“Self Portrait in a Convex Mirror”32.
+Is there anything

 To be serious about beyond this otherness